 James Gold, Richard Gold and Lewis Blitz co-founded Skinnydip after seeing a major gap in the fashion accessory market.

 I think the biggest advantage of our age is our lack of fear.
-We run Skinnydip in a very direct fast paced manner cutting out middle management and reacting directly and quickly to new opportunities which I believe has been integral for our growth.
+We run Skinnydip in a very direct, fast paced manner cutting out middle management and reacting directly and quickly to new opportunities which I believe has been integral for our growth.

 At what point did the idea turn from a concept into reality?

-Launching our first concession into Topshop Oxford Circus in August 2013 which was our first foray into retailing.
+Launching our first concession into Topshop Oxford Circus in August 2013 was our first foray into retailing.
 We achieved our weekly sales target in a day and loved the responsibility of being in control of what the range looked liked and how it was displayed in store.
 Two and half years on, to walk down Oxford Street and see Skinnydip products on so many people is such a great feeling.

 Do more stand alone stores feature in the growth plan for the business?